 Great, What’s up?
 You know me directly and to the point.
 Lol

-I also need the tear weight, or in other words the empty weight.
+I also need the tear weight, or, in other words, the empty weight.
 I’d prefer to have the truck full of fuel, but if I know how much fuel it has when it is weighed, I can get close.

-Let me explain why I needed all this information to come up with what a truck can actually haul.
+Let me explain why I needed all this information to come up with what a truck can haul.

 There is this little thing called the bridge law.